Starch: Food

-Before processed foods, people consumed large amounts of uncooked and unprocessed starch-containing plants, which contained high amounts of resistant starch.
-Microbes within the large intestine ferment or consume the starch, producing short-chain fatty acids, which are used as energy, and support the maintenance and growth of the microbes.
-Upon cooking, starch is transformed from an insoluble, difficult-to-digest granule into readily accessible glucose chains with very different nutritional and functional properties.
+Before processed foods, people consumed large amounts of uncooked and unprocessed starchy plants that also contain high amounts of resistant starch.
+Microbes in the large intestine ferment or consume the starch, producing short-chain fatty acids.
+Upon cooking, starch is transformed into glucose chains with different nutritional and functional properties.

-In current diets, highly processed foods are more easily digested and release more glucose in the small intestine—less starch reaches the large intestine and more energy is absorbed by the body.
-It is thought that this shift in energy delivery (as a result of eating more processed foods) may be one of the contributing factors to the development of metabolic disorders of modern life, including obesity and diabetes.
+Highly processed foods are more easily digested, and release more glucose in the small intestine — less starch reaches the large intestine and more energy is absorbed by the body — a possible contributing factor to the development of metabolic syndrome, including obesity and diabetes.